Kaioga5/bedrock-wiki/docs/documentation/menu-categories.md

     - retr0cube
     - TheItsNameless
     - QuazChick
-description: Menu categories determine where items and blocks appear inside of the creative inventory and recipe book.
 ---

 Menu categories determine where items and blocks appear inside of the creative inventory and recipe book.

 -   A `category` can be defined to place the item under a tab (such as construction).
 Click [here](#list-of-categories) for a list of valid categories.
 -   A `group` specifies which expandable group the item is placed into.
 If you use a custom value, a new expandable group won't be created, however items with the group will be placed next to each other in the creative inventory.
 Click [here](#list-of-groups) for a list of expandable groups.
 -   You can also set `is_hidden_in_commands` to true to remove this block/item from commands, such as `/give` and `/setblock`.

 If `menu_category` is omitted, the item will only be accessible through commands and won't appear in the creative inventory or recipe book.